Multiplicity of powers of path ideals of a line graph: Introduction

 \subsection{Structure of this paper}

-Let $I$ denote the $t$-path ideal of the line graph $L_n$.
+In the paper, we always assume that $n,t$ are integers with $n\geq t\geq1$.
+The polynomial ring $\mathbb{K}[x_1,\ldots,x_n]$ will be denoted by $S$.
+We use $L_n$ to denote the line graph with $n$ vertices and let $I_t(L_n)$ be the $t$-path ideal of the line graph $L_n$.
 This paper is organized as follows.
-In Section 2 we demonstrate that both $I$ and its Alexander dual $I^{\vee}$ are normally torsion-free and provide a complete characterization of all the ideals in $\mathrm{ass}^{\infty}(I)$.
-Additionally, we establish that $S/I$ is sequentially Cohen-Macaulay and determine its projective dimension.
-In the final section, which constitutes the main contribution of this paper, we present an explicit formula for the multiplicity of $S/I^s$ for all $s\geq 1$, revealing that it is a polynomial in $s$ from the beginning.
+In Section 2 we demonstrate that both $I_t(L_n)$ and its Alexander dual $I_t(L_n)^{\vee}$ are normally torsion-free and provide a complete characterization of all the associated prime ideals of $I_t(L_n)$.
+The final section contains the main contribution of this paper, in which we present an explicit formula for the multiplicity of $S/I_t(L_n)^s$ for all $s\geq 1$, revealing that it is a polynomial in $s$ from the beginning.